 Using a Shipping Container as a Faraday Cage

-It is important to note that creating a highly effective Faraday Cage requires in-depth scientific knowledge, however, on a basic level, you can customise a shipping container to be used as a Faraday Cage.
+It is important to note that creating a highly effective Faraday Cage requires in-depth scientific knowledge, however, on a basic level, you can customise your order to be used as a Faraday Cage.

 One of the main problems with building a Faraday Cage from a shipping container is that you will almost certainly not be able to test it before it is needed and you, therefore, won’t be able to tell how effective it is.

-If you want a Faraday Cage to direct the electricity from lightning strikes into the ground, the most important thing to do once you have a shipping container is to attach lightning rods onto the corners of the cage.
-When these are connected properly, they will then direct any electricity into the ground, protecting your electrical equipment that is inside the storage container.
+If you want a Faraday Cage to direct the electricity from lightning strikes into the ground, the most important thing to do is to attach lightning rods onto the corners of the cage.
+When these are connected properly, they will then direct any electricity into the ground, protecting the electrical equipment that is inside the storage container.

-Another important consideration to think about is the door to your shipping container.
+Another important consideration to think about is the door.
 Of course, this will break the continuous connection that the other sides have, so you need to try to compensate for this.
-You should try to ensure that your storage container door has a tight seal and can conduct the energy through it as easily as possible.
+You should try to ensure the door has a tight seal and can conduct the energy through it as easily as possible.

 Building your own Faraday Cage

-However, building your own Faraday Cage from a shipping container is much more complicated and should only be carried out with expert knowledge and guidance.
-Get in touch with a member of our team to discuss your next container conversion project.
+However, building your own Faraday Cage is much more complicated and should only be carried out with expert knowledge and guidance.
+Get in touch with a member of our team to discuss your next conversion project.